Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Related Work

 \subsection{Photo-realistic SR}

-Generally, deep learning-based SR models are trained using pixel-based (or distortion-based) loss functions (\textit{e.g.,} MSE or L1 loss).
-The network with these objectives can be optimized easily, but it tends to create blurry artifacts and fails to recover the details such as object edges.
+Generally, deep learning-based SR networks are trained using pixel-based (or distortion-based) loss functions (\textit{e.g.,} MSE or L1 loss).
+The network with these objectives can be optimized easily, but it tends to create blurry artifacts and fails to recover the structural details.
 This characteristic can be problematic since a human can judge the absence of high-frequency information effortlessly~\cite{srgan}.
-Hence, to overcome the inherent issue of using distortion-based losses, a generative adversarial network~\cite{goodfellow2014generative} has been adopted to the SR field~\cite{srgan} recently.
+Hence, to overcome the inherent issue of using pixel-based losses, a generative adversarial network (GAN)~\cite{goodfellow2014generative} has been adopted to the SR field~\cite{srgan}.
 By doing so, GAN-based methods show promising results in preserving human-perceptive quality.
-However, since using only an adversarial loss makes the training process unstable, most of the GAN-based models are trained with the addition of pixel losses.
-To overcome the inherent problems of pixel losses, \citet{johnson2016perceptual} introduces the perceptual loss that calculates the distance between the embedded features of two images.
+However, since using only an adversarial loss makes the training process unstable, most of the GAN-based models are trained with the addition of pixel losses~\cite{srgan,wang2018esrgan}.
+To overcome the inherent problems of using pixel-based losses, Johnson et al.,~\cite{johnson2016perceptual} introduces the perceptual loss that calculates the distance between the embedded features of two output images.